 Patients who have a tight medial compartment, limiting the placement of a suture passer from the anterior portals, may require the use of a posteromedial portal in order to pass a suture through the meniscal substance by accessing the root tear through the posteromedial aspect of the knee.
 This has been found to be the most common location for passing the root repair sutures when one is initially performing meniscal root repairs.
+Additionally, an arthroscopy needle may be used with a "pie-crusting" technique to complete a slight medial collateral ligament (MCL) release in tight joints.

-Establishing the Anterolateral Portal
+Establishing the anterolateral portal

 The anterolateral portal is established first and placed anterolaterally, just distal to the patellar tendon and patellar junction, to allow arthroscope positioning which minimizes placement through the retropatellar fat pad.
 This is performed with the use of a #11 blade.
-The blade should enter into the joint totally such that the arthroscopic instruments can be easily positioned between the medial and lateral portals without difficulty.
+The blade should enter into the joint totally such that the arthroscopic instruments can be easily switched between the medial and lateral portals without difficulty.

-Establishing an Anteromedial Portal
+Establishing an anteromedial portal

 After the anterolateral portal is established, the arthroscopic camera should be inserted into the joint and the joint insufflated with normal saline.
 The arthroscope should then be positioned within the intercondylar notch.
 If there is an acute injury, some flushing out of the blood effusion may be necessary.
 The camera should then be positioned such that the 30° position is looking directly towards the anteromedial portal, and an arthroscopy needle should be used to localize the placement of this portal under direct vision.
 The portal should be placed just above the meniscal tissue and as close to the medial edge of the patellar tendon as possible.
-It is important not to place this portal too proximal because this can make it difficult to access the posteromedial aspect of the joint.
+It is important not to place this portal too proximal or too medial because this can make it difficult to access the posteromedial aspect of the joint.
 A diagnostic arthroscopy can now be performed to assess the status of the suprapatellar pouch, patellofemoral joint, medial and lateral compartments, and to assess if any other intraarticular pathology needs to be treated.